 This recommendation is also relevant for the solar panels integrated with the photovoltaic assembly, during any transportation phase, and during any long term storage phase after a successful solar panel DRB (Delivery Review Board).

+ECSS-E-ST-10-03_0750468

+The electrical functional and performance test as specified in 5.5.1.1l shall be repeated at the end of the storage, for a storage period longer than 2 years, before flight.

+ECSS-E-ST-10-03_0750469

+For final Storage periods longer than 6 months and shorter than 2 years, the electrical functional and performance test as specified in 5.5.1.1l shall be repeated, however it can be performed without the Flasher.

-ECSS-E-ST-10-03_07504685.5.1.1lECSS-E-ST-10-03_07504695.5.1.1lSpace segment element or equipment to be re-flown
+Space segment element or equipment to be re-flown

 ECSS-E-ST-10-03_0750083